ut-astria/orbdetpy/docs/file_formats.md

  }

-"Maneuvers" : One or more constant thrust maneuvers to include during simulation or less commonly with orbit determination [
+"Maneuvers" : One or more maneuvers to include during simulation or less commonly during orbit determination [

  {

+  "TriggerEvent" : "DateTime" to trigger at the specified time instant.
+                   "LongitudeCrossing" to detect when the given geodetic longitude is crossed.

+  "TriggerParams" : Not required for "DateTime".
+  		    [geodetic_longitude_radians] for "LongitudeCrossing" detection.

-  "Time" : Time of maneuver.
+  "Time" : Time string for maneuver; required only when TriggerEvent is "DateTime".

-  "Duration" : Maneuver duration [s].

-  "Thrust" : Thrust force [N].

-  "Isp" : Engine specific impulse [s].

-  "Params" : Unit vector in the RSO frame specifying thrust direction.
+  "ManeuverType" : One of ["ConstantThrust", "NorthSouthStationing", "EastWestStationing", "SemiMajorAxisChange",
+                   "PerigeeChange", "EccentricityChange", "InclinationChange", "RAANChange", "ArgPerigeeChange",
+		   "StopPropagation"].

+  "ManeuverParams" : [dir_x, dir_y, dir_z, duration_seconds, thrust_Newtons, Isp_seconds] for "ConstantThrust".
+    		     [geodetic_latitude_radians] for "NorthSouthStationing".
+                     [geodetic_longitude_radians] for "EastWestStationing".
+		     [SMA_meters] for "SemiMajorAxisChange".
+                     [perigee_radius_meters] for "PerigeeChange".
+		     [eccentricity] for "EccentricityChange".
+		     [inclination_radians] for "InclinationChange".
+		     [RAAN_radians] for "RAANChange".
+		     [perigee_argument_radians] for "ArgPerigeeChange".
+		     Not required for "StopPropagation".

  }

  ]